watty62/100-days-of-code/log.md

 ### Day 7: 2017-Jan-08

-**Moved the code to drop and create SQL tables to a function, and commented out the call to it to stop existing data being lost.
+**Today's Progress** Moved the code to drop and create SQL tables to a function, and commented out the call to it to stop existing data being lost.
 Started to create a routine to convert old performance reports.
 I have one downloaded.
 I have been promised others.

 **Thoughts** I need to test the code on the new report which will be released w/c 2017-Jan-09.
 Then it will be essentially complete.
 Need to decide on my next project - probably a Twitter one.